 Stanley has been happily married for 27 years to the former Deborah Kay Powers who is a school teacher and plan to retire next year.
 They have a 26-year-old daughter, Camille and a 23-year-old son, Jonathan together.
 He also has a 35-year-old daughter, Ashley, from prior marriage who is a Pharmacist.
 Camille is a Hospital Healthcare Administration Tech and Jonathan is a Memphis Firefighter.
 Stanley love to draw, run, play basketball, and work on computers and electronics equipment.

-Catherine Haines serves as a Diversity and Inclusion Specialist at the Internal Revenue Service (IRS) Office of Equity, Diversity & Inclusion.
+Catherine Haines serves as a Senior Equal Employment Opportunity (EEO) Specialist at the Internal Revenue Service (IRS), Tax Exempt and Government Entities (TE/GE), Office of Equity, Diversity & Inclusion (EDI).
 She began her federal service in 2013 after a successful career as a Commissioned Officer in the United States Coast Guard.
 She was stationed at numerous units where she held leadership and command positions and retired at the rank of Captain/0-6 after a 26-year career.

 Catherine holds a Master of Public Administration from George Mason University and a Bachelor of Mathematical Science from the Coast Guard Academy.
 She currently resides in suburban Virginia with her husband Rob where they are the proud parents of three young adults – Tristan, Shannon and Hannah.